Ultramarine: Renaissance

-In the 17th and 18th century
+17th and 18th centuries

 Johannes Vermeer made extensive use of ultramarine in his paintings.
 The turban of the Girl with a Pearl Earring is painted with a mixture of ultramarine and lead white, with a thin glaze of pure ultramarine over it.
 In Lady Standing at a Virginal, the young woman's dress is painted with a mixture of ultramarine and green earth, and ultramarine was used to add shadows in the flesh tones.
 Scientific analysis by the National Gallery in London of Lady Standing at a Virginal showed that the ultramarine in the blue seat cushion in the foreground had degraded and become paler with time; it would have been a deeper blue when originally painted.

-19th century – the discovery of synthetic ultramarine
+19th century (invention of synthetic ultramarine)

-The beginning of the development of artificial ultramarine blue was known from Goethe.
+The beginning of the development of artificial ultramarine blue is known from Goethe.
 In about 1787, he observed the blue deposits on the walls of lime kilns near Palermo in Sicily.
 He was aware of the use of these glassy deposits as a substitute for lapis lazuli in decorative applications.
 He did not mention if it was suitable to grind for a pigment.

-In 1814, Tassaert observed the spontaneous formation of a blue compound, very similar to ultramarine, if not identical with it, in a lime kiln at St. Gobain.
+In 1814, Tassaert observed the spontaneous formation of a blue compound, very similar to ultramarine, if not identical with it, in a lime kiln belonging to the glass and mirror manufacturer Saint-Gobain.
 In 1824, this caused the Societé pour l'Encouragement d'Industrie to offer a prize for the artificial production of the precious color.
 Processes were devised by Jean Baptiste Guimet (1826) and by Christian Gmelin (1828), then professor of chemistry in Tübingen.
 While Guimet kept his process a secret, Gmelin published his, and became the originator of the "artificial ultramarine" industry.

-General terminology
+Permanence

+Easel paintings and illuminated manuscripts have revealed natural ultramarine in a perfect state of preservation even though the art may be several centuries old.
+In general, ultramarine is a permanent pigment.
+Although it is a sulfur-containing compound from which sulfur is readily emitted as H2S, historically, it has been mixed with lead white with no reported occurrences of the lead pigment blackening to become lead sulfide.

+A plague known as "ultramarine sickness" has occasionally been observed among ultramarine oil paintings as a grayish or yellowish gray discoloration of the paint surface.
+This can occur with artificial ultramarine that is used industrially.
+The cause of this has been debated among experts, however, potential causes include atmospheric sulfur dioxide and moisture, acidity of an oil- or oleo-resinous paint medium, or slow drying of the oil during which time water may have been absorbed, creating swelling, opacity of the medium, and therefore whitening of the paint film.

+Both natural and artificial ultramarine are stable to ammonia and caustic alkalis in ordinary conditions.
+Artificial ultramarine has been found to fade when in contact with lime in concrete or plaster.
+These observations have led experts to speculate if the natural pigment's fading may be the result of contact with the lime plaster of fresco paintings.